About the Zip Code Project

 What is the Zip Code Project?

-Mission: We mobilize the power of community collaboration and best practices to help navigate the complex education system for the most at-risk youth in the State.
+Mission: To mobilize the power of community collaboration and best practices to help navigate the complex education system for the most at-risk youth in the State.